Volunteer Teaching in Mexico

 Volunteering as a Teacher in Mexico

 Our volunteers can choose to work in high schools or at the University of Guadalajara.
-If you want to go to a smaller, more traditional Mexican town, you can also be placed in Ciudad Guzman, which is situated about two hours away from Guadalajara.
 You will soon find yourself known as one of the few 'gringos' in town.

 You will generally start your placement supporting a teacher, but you will probably feel confident enough to take your own classes before long.
 It is always important to achieve a balance with your teaching colleagues as any one-on-one work you do with the students will help them improve rapidly.